RoadieHQ/marketing-site/content/docs/scaffolder/writing-templates/index.md

 ${{ user.ref }}
 ```

-If this entity reference [exists in the backstage catalog](/docs/getting-started/teams/), you can also make use of the details contained within the users entity by using the following:
+If this entity reference [exists in the Backstage Catalog](/docs/getting-started/teams/), you can also make use of the details contained within the users entity by using the following:

 ```yaml
 ${{ user.entity.metadata.name }}